SoCraTesUK/socrates-uk/index.md

 On Friday and Saturday evenings, attendees are encouraged to run social activities, from pair-programming to board games and everything in between.

-On **Sunday 10th**, weather allowing, we will have a nice long walk around the beautiful English countryside, or a code retreat, followed by lunch and informal activities up and until people head home.
+On **Sunday**, weather allowing, we will have a nice long walk around the beautiful English countryside, or a code retreat, followed by lunch and informal activities up and until people head home.

 <div class="conference-photogrid">
 	<div class="row">